lab1092/blender-manual_ja/manual/modeling/surfaces.rst

 =====

 Just like with :doc:`NURBS curves </modeling/curves#knots>`, NURBS surfaces have two knot vectors, one for each U and V axis.
-Here again, they can be one of :guilabel:`Uniform`, :guilabel:`Endpoint`, or :guilabel:`Bezier`, with the same properties as for curves.
+Here again, they can be one of *Uniform*, *Endpoint*, or *Bezier*, with the same properties as for curves.
 And as with curves, only open surfaces (in the relevant direction) are affected by this setting...